Las Vegas Child Custody Attorney

 Helping Those in Nevada Stand up for Parental Rights

 Divorcing parents face the daunting task of having to make major decisions before they end their marriage.
 One of the most important issues that couples must resolve is the custody of their children.
 In these instances, parents should turn to experienced Las Vegas custody lawyers.
 At The Hill Law Group, our team of attorneys can help you consider all the factors involved in making this monumental decision about your children.
-We can assist with establishing custody, modifying custody, and paternity matters related to custody.
+We can assist with establishing custody, modifying custody, and paternity related matters.

 Types of Child Custody in Nevada